-After the whitewater on this section of the river there is about 1.5 miles of flatwater across the Tugaloo Lake to the takeout at the Tugaloo dam.
+After the whitewater on this section of the river, there are about 1.5 miles of flatwater across the Tugaloo Lake to the takeout at the Tugaloo dam.
 This is also another steep climb estimated at about 650 vertical feet.

 Formation of the Tallulah

-During the mid 1990's, Georgia Power decided to create a re-licensing of the Hydroelectric Projects along the Tallulah River.
+During the mid-1990s, Georgia Power decided to create a re-licensing of the Hydroelectric Projects along the Tallulah River.
 This was put forth by the Federal Energy Regulatory Commission.
 Part of this process required looking at other uses of the river besides strictly hydroelectric production.
 This gave many groups including whitewater enthusiasts the opportunity to lobby FERC to ask Georgia Power to change the amount of water released over the Tallulah Dam.
-Today we now have an increased daily flow of water from 0-15 cubic feet per second to 35-50 cfs., whitewater releases which provides enough water for kayakers to paddle the Gorge, and aesthetic releases that create an incredible sight to see within the already majestic mountains of North Georgia.
-This is a drast comparison to what is was before the River was dammed in 1912.
+Today we now have an increased daily flow of water from 0-15 cubic feet per second to 35-50 CFS., whitewater releases that provide enough water for kayakers to paddle the Gorge, and aesthetic releases that create an incredible sight to see within the already majestic mountains of North Georgia.
+This is a drastic comparison to what it was before the River was dammed in 1912.
 Even though many would argue that this dam is a positive aspect for the area it has created a much larger opportunity for kayakers to have class IV and V whitewater in close proximity to Helen Ga.

 Equipment is Crucial

-When deciding to shoot this adventurous section of river it is very important to have all of the right equipment and never paddle this section alone.
-Although the river seems very predictable with its constant flow this is far from the truth and there are a myriad of ways to find yourself in a dangerous sitiuation.
-A throw bag is probably one of the most important aspects to saftey on this water as well as a helmet, personal floatation device, and the right clothing.
+When deciding to shoot this adventurous section of the river it is very important to have all of the right equipment and never paddle this section alone.
+Although the river seems very predictable with its constant flow this is far from the truth and there is a myriad of ways to find yourself in a dangerous situation.
+A throw bag is probably one of the most important aspects of safety on this water as well as a helmet, personal flotation device, and the right clothing.
 A spray skirt is absolutely essential to this river pursuit as well as a first aid kit.
 Don't forget the paddle leash as it is not possible to take another paddle onboard in this type of turbulent water.

 As I spoke about before one of the most challenging situations while rafting this river is being turned upside down.
-And many times the paddler must exit the boat for saftey.
-At this point they either need the support of another person for re-entry or they can use a paddle float.
+And many times the paddler must exit the boat for safety.
+At this point, they either need the support of another person for re-entry or they can use a paddle float.
 This is a device that creates an outrigger when attached to the blade of the kayak paddle.
 It works to stabilized the kayak so that the swimmer can slide back into the boat.
-It must be inflated first which takes time especially in this turbulent environment.
-Next the it must be slid the other blade of the paddle underneatht the deck bungies behind the cockpit.
+It must be inflated first which takes time, especially in this turbulent environment.
+Next to the, must be slid the other blade of the paddle underneath the deck bungees behind the cockpit.
 Now using the floating paddle blade for support, the kayaker can hoist himself onto the deck and slide back into the cockpit.
-In this situation bilge pumps are also a neccessity as there is always leftover water in the boat.
+In this situation, bilge pumps are also a necessity as there is always leftover water in the boat.

 Take the Plunge